Happy New Year! And yes the first week in January is a natural time to and set goals and objectives for 2021.

-In doing so however, most of us think too much about next year, and too little about our longer term and multi-year business horizons.
+In doing so however, most of us think too much just about next year…

-And, given high rates of personnel turnover endemic to our ever-increasing “low switching cost” workplace, it can feel even more difficult to do so from a “bottoms-up” resource and organizational chart basis.
+And…given high rates of personnel turnover endemic to our “low switching cost” modern workplace, it can feel even more difficult to do so from a “bottoms-up” resource and organizational chart basis.

 But forecast we must.